 Sears claims he was harassed at work, overlooked for promotions and subjected to racist slurs, including the placing of ‘mug shots’ of famous African Americans (such as James Brown and Jesse Jackson) in his workspace with his badge number written under the pictures.
 A stuffed panda was also hung from the ceiling, intended, according to other witnesses, to represent Sears’ mixed ancestry.

 Although Sears’ superiors continue to deny any wrongdoing, the department settled for $645,000 in 2018, while Sears has since transferred to another police department.

 Can you think of any other notable workplace racism cases that are worth mentioning?
 Have you been a victim of or witnessed a race hate incident in or outside the workplace?
 Join the conversation below and let us know.

-This article was originally published in February 2015
+This article is an updated version of a previous article originally published in February 2015.